manisha438/manisha438/README.md

 - 👋 Hi, I’m Manisha
 - 👀 I’m interested in learning and gain experience
-- 🌱 I’m currently learning .. python
+- 🌱 I’m currently learning .. data science
 - 💞️ I’m looking to collaborate on project that boost my career
 - 📫 How to reach me...mbarve53@gmail.com